muratk5n/thirdwave/en/README.md

 ---

-Rumor is going around Zee Ping Ping is under house arrest
+Rumor is going around Zee Ping Ping has been placed under house arrest

 ---